alecnissen/File-Uploader-2/Readme.md

 <h1>Features</h1>

-- Welcome page where users can log in or choose to create a user.
+- Welcome page where users can log in or choose to create a user

 <img src='assets/FU-Homepage-rm.png' style="width:400px">

 <img src='assets/FU-Create-user-rm.png' style="width:400px">

-- User authentication and validation to ensure only users with valid credentials can log in.
+- User authentication and validation to ensure only users with valid credentials can log in

 <img src="assets/FU-login-error-rm.png" style="width:400px">

 <img src="assets/FU-login-success-rm.png" style="width:400px">

 - Users can create folders and upload files into them.
-A success or error message will display to alert the user if file upload was successful.
+A success or error message will display to alert the user if file upload was successful

 <img src="assets/FU-create-folder-rm.png" style="width:400px">